wp-plugins/wp-spamshield/readme.txt

 **An extremely powerful and user friendly WordPress anti-spam plugin that stops blog comment spam cold, including trackback and pingback spam.** See what it's like to run a WordPress site without spam!
 Includes spam-blocking contact form feature, and protection from user registration spam as well.
 WP-SpamShield is an all-in-one spam solution for WordPress.

 = A Powerful Weapon Against: Comment Spam, Trackback Spam, Contact Form Spam, and Registration Spam = Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
-Well, finally there is an anti-spam plugin for WordPress that provides an effective solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **WP-SpamShield eliminates automated blog comment spam from bots, including trackback and pingback spam.**
+Well, finally there is an anti-spam plugin for WordPress that provides an effective solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **WP-SpamShield eliminates comment spam, trackback spam, contact form spam, and user registration spam.**

 = Documentation / Tech Support =
 * Documentation: [Plugin Homepage](http://www.redsandmarketing.com/plugins/wp-spamshield/)